otter-lights/asl-recognizer/README.md

 the created file "200p-model.h5" which is then called when classifying images.

 Looking back at the data (from https://www.kaggle.com/grassknoted/asl-alphabet) the images are not of the best quality as some signs are positioned incorrectly or have poor lighting.
-This was more of a proof-of-concept than anythigng else and completed for a software engineering project for school (@CWcomptech on Twitter)
+This was more of a proof-of-concept than anything else and completed for a software engineering project for school (@CWcomptech on Twitter)